 President Jan Rich embodies the passion and focus of the organization she co-founded with her husband Jim.
 Since 2002, this nonprofit has been dedicated to saving the lives of cats and kittens in need in Marco Island, Florida, and the surrounding communities.
-Winn-Dixie has donated almost to $2,200 to For the Love of Cats through its Community Bag Program.
+Winn-Dixie has supported For the Love of Cats through its Community Bag Program.

 Tell us about For the Love of Cats.